alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-03-rule-on-drinking-burazy-blood-as-treatment.md

 publisher: "alsalafiyyah@icloud.com"
 source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 18253, Question 1"
 hijri: Muharram 15, 1442
-excerpt: "Seeking a cure by drinking the blood of any of these two tribes is not known to have a basis in the Shari'ah of Islam."
+summary: "Seeking a cure by drinking the blood of any of these two tribes is not known to have a basis in the Shari'ah of Islam."
 lang: en
 locale: en
 date: 2020/09/3